CKAY-9/The-Walls/README.md

 # Installation
 1. Have a spigot or paper MC server
-2. Download `TheWalls-1.2.1.jar` from below
+2. Download the latest .jar release
 3. Drop the .jar into your `/plugins` folder
 4. Reload/Launch your server